qq765490023/Personal-works/README.md

-# it is highly recommanded to git clone to your local PC and watch them.
+it is recommanded to first git clone to PC then watch.

 # Projects I did before.